 Just the thought of vacuuming every day makes a lot of pet parents go, “Ugh!”
 But it’s one of Stepp’s essential fur-cleaning tips.

 Consider getting a vacuum with added attachments for helping you remove pet hair from hard-to-clean spots, like furniture and stairs.
-(We recommend the Bissell CleanView Swivel Upright Vacuum.)
+We like the Hoover PowerDrive Pet Upright Vacuum Cleaner ($225).

 Or, stick with the robot vacuum.
 They'll do the work for you.